SAP NetWeaver ABAP Security Configuration. Part 6: Insecure Settings

-Set the login/min_password_lng parameter value for more than 8, otherwise choose the value which is in accordance with the company's security polity.
-This way, you can lessen the risk of potential attack.
+Set the login/min_password_lng parameter value for more than 8, otherwise choose the value which is in accordance with the company’s security policy.
+This way, you can lessen the risk of a potential attack.

 [EASAI-NA-16] Number of invalid logon attempts before the user account lock out

 The login/fails_to_user_lock parameter defines the maximum number of incorrect passwords allowed to be entered before the user account is locked out.
-It's very important as it interacts directly with the login/min_password_lng parameter.
+It is essential as it interacts directly with the login/min_password_lng parameter.
 The login/min_password_lng parameter, in turn, defines the minimum password length, and thus, prevents remote password bruteforcing.
-This parameter's default value is 5, although it's acceptable to set values ranging from 1 to 99.
+This parameter’s default value is 5, although it’s acceptable to set values ranging from 1 to 99.

-If the login/fails_to_user_lock parameter is set incorrectly or has a low value, an adversary may succeed in carrying out a brute force attack and get an unauthorized access to user credentials.
+If the login/fails_to_user_lock parameter is set incorrectly or has a low value, an adversary may succeed in carrying out a Brute-force attack and get an unauthorized access to the user credentials.

 Set the login/fails_to_user_lock parameter value for not more than 6.
-This way, you'll lessen the risk of potential brute force attack.
+This way, you will reduce the risk of a potential Brute-force attack.

 [EASAI-NA-17] Password compliance with the security policies in place